-Vermont’s Universal Recycling and Composting Law (Act 148) phases in a requirement to keep food scraps and food-related residuals (such as whey, spent grain, etc.) separate from any trash being sent to a landfill so that it can be managed as the nutrient-packed resource it is.
+Vermont’s Universal Recycling Law (Act 148) phases in a requirement to keep food scraps and food-related residuals (such as whey, spent grain, etc.) separate from any trash being sent to a landfill so that it can be managed as the nutrient-packed resource it is.

 |Level at which compliance is required||Equivalent to|